mvhutz/rebater/docs/transformer.md

 First, the transformer searches for source files (Excel, PDF, *et cetera*), reads the rows of data in those files into a 2D matrix of strings.
 (Read about [the file structure](./structure.md) for more.)

-For example, for [this Excel sheet](./example.xlsx), it would be read into a matrix of data like below:
+For example, for a Excel sheet, it could be read into a matrix of data like below:

 | A      | B          | C     | D   | E     | F      |
 | ------ | ---------- | ----- | --- | ----- | ------ |